VosDeMens/Toki-Musi/readme.md

 # 🎵 Toki Musi

+This is a [Streamlit based web app](https://tokimusi.streamlit.app/) teaching a whistled conlang (constructed language) called Toki Musi.

 ## What is Toki Musi?

 Toki Musi ("fun language") is a melody-based language that you can whistle, sing, or play on an instrument.
 It is a whistled language port of Toki Pona, with some additional words and grammatical features.